 If you’re a student or recent graduate looking to develop your writing credentials, we’ve created a flexible work experience scheme that allows you to write as much or as little as you like.
-If you’ve read a book, listened to an album, been to a gig, seen a film, watched something on TV, seen a show, played a computer game, been to an exhibition, eaten out or added something to your wardrobe and want to write about it then send it in to us at Tuppence.
-If your review is well written, over 400 words and interesting then it’ll be considered to be published on the site under your name.
+If you’ve read a book, listened to an album, been to a gig, seen a film, watched something on TV, seen a show, played a computer game, been to an exhibition, eaten out or added something to your wardrobe and want to write about it then you can apply to join our flexible work experience initiative.
+If your work is well written, over 400 words and interesting then it’ll be considered to be published on the site under your name.

-- Content published online and visible to the world with your name on it.
+- Your content will be published online and visible to the world with your name on it

 - An audience for your thoughts and opinions with thousands of visitors to the website

-The rules for submitting reviews to Tuppence Magazine are simple and by submitting a review you are agreeing to them:
+The rules for submitting work to Tuppence Magazine are simple and by submitting a review you are agreeing to them:

-1. The review that you send in must be your own work – you can’t send in copy written by anyone else.
+1. The copy that you send in must be your own work – you can’t send in copy written by anyone else.
 No plagiarism allowed.
 Only send in unique content.

-2. Reviews need to be more than 400 words in length, have a sharp title and relate to one of the many topics covered on the site.
+2. Articles and reviews need to be more than 400 words in length, have a sharp title and relate to one of the many topics covered on the site.

-3. By sending in a review, you grant us the rights to use it – we will be able to publish it anywhere on the website, blog, Twitter, Facebook, social networking and bookmarking sites or syndicate through RSS.
-We would also be able to change where it appears, including the category, at any time.
-By sending in your review, you give the rights to it to Tuppence Magazine.
+3. By sending in your work, you grant us the rights to use it – we will be able to publish it anywhere on the website, blog, Twitter, Facebook, social networking and bookmarking sites or syndicate through RSS.
+We would also be able to change where it appears, including the category.
+By sending in your articles and review, you give the rights to it to Tuppence Magazine.